 Distribution Systems

 A distribution system is a system that distributes electrical power throughout a building.
 Distribution systems are used in every residential, commercial, and industrial building.
+Distribution systems used in commercial and industrial locations are complex.

 A distribution system consists of metering devices to measure power consumption, main and branch disconnects, protective devices, switching devices to start and stop power flow, conductors, and transformers.

 Power may be distributed through various switchboards, transformers, and panelboards.
-Good distribution systems don’t just happen.
+Good distribution systems donβt just happen.
 Careful engineering is required so that the distribution system safely and efficiently supplies adequate electric service to both present and possible future loads.

 Feeders